-The Hardware Counter Pipe (HWCPipe) library is an open-source utility that allows applications to select and sample a set of Arm GPU performance counters.
+The libGPUCounters (formerly called HWCPipe) library is an open-source utility that allows applications to select and sample a set of Arm GPU performance counters.
 This library provides access to the same counter data that can be visualized in the Streamline tool, allowing integration of Arm GPU data into custom tooling.